qiulang/vllm-sglang-perf/readme.md

 1. **Data Parallelism (`--dp`)**: When using this approach, each GPU gets a complete copy of the model and handles separate batches independently.
 While this increases theoretical throughput capacity, it led to highly variable response times and less efficient request processing in practice.
 2. **Tensor Parallelism (`--tp`)**: With this approach, a single model is split across multiple GPUs, with each GPU handling a portion of the model's computation.
 For our Qwen 7B model, this provided much more consistent response times and better overall throughput.

-This finding challenges conventional wisdom about when to use tensor vs. data parallelism.
+This finding challenges my idea about when to use tensor vs. data parallelism.
 While tensor parallelism is often recommended primarily for models too large to fit on a single GPU, our testing demonstrates it can also be superior for smaller models when consistent response times and efficient multi-GPU scaling are priorities.

 ### SGLang with Data Parallelism